mq-cah/ANZPHN/_posts/2022-04-21-amanda_mary_rattigan.md

 Personally I think, and hope, that our Mary found a good friend in her near neighbour Mary Whelan, nee Ryan.
 Mary Whelan was born in 1828, so was only two or three years older than our Mary but, by the time Susannah Stevens was born, already had three children and was heavily pregnant with the fourth.
 Both young women had come from Ireland and settled in Kiah, but Mary Whelan had the luck to have her mother and father at hand.
 All Chris Davey and I can do is speculate and I could not find more information about friendships, but Gail Gibson from Bega Valley Genealogists gave me a good tip – if you are looking for friends look at the names of witnesses on wedding certificates and the names of godparents on baptism certificates.

 ## Birth and Death
 On the 26 May 1861, Mary died giving birth.
 She had endured 30 hours of a labour that went dreadfully wrong before she passed away.
 The baby girl died with her.
 The river was in flood and no-one could go for help and it was said that the neighbours for miles around could hear her screams as she laboured.
 Because of the flood and the inability to travel she was buried on the land at Three Water Holes but there is one last mystery in her story.
 Chris Davey was told by her aunt, Heather Dulihunty, of a further tragedy involving a later flood that washed out the grave.
 However, Connie Stevens states there is a grave on the land and says she was told by Keith Cross, a local historian with a specialty in burials, that it belonged to Mary Rattigan.
 Unfortunately both Heather Dulihunty and Keith Cross have passed away so we can’t ask them for more information.
 Perhaps, like so much else, we will never know more.
+(For the death certificate, see [below](public_history/amanda_mary_rattigan/#supplementary-resources))

 ## After Death
 Thomas remarried an English woman, Eliza Sutton, just six months after Mary’s death.
 He would have needed someone to care for the children while he worked the farm but it may well have been a love match.
 Thomas and Eliza had five children together and stayed married until his death in 1905 and are buried together in Eden cemetery.
 It is not known if Mary ever knew Eliza Sutton.
 According to Connie Stevens, a descendent of Thomas and Eliza, they lost the land for failing to make payments but they stayed in the district.